Tyler Zuber: Kansas City Royals

 Zuber spent his first professional season with the Burlington Royals and Lexington Legends.
 He pitched 2018 with Lexington and the Wilmington Blue Rocks and 2019 with Wilmington and the Northwest Arkansas Naturals.
-He was invited to Spring Training by the Royals in 2020.
+He was invited to spring training by the Royals in 2020.

-Zuber made his major league debut on July 24, 2020 against the Cleveland Indians, pitching 2 scoreless innings.
+Zuber made his major league debut on July 24, 2020, against the Cleveland Indians, pitching 2 scoreless innings.
 With the 2020 Kansas City Royals, Zuber appeared in 23 games, compiling a 1-2 record with 4.09 ERA and 30 strikeouts in 22.0 innings pitched.

 Zuber was placed on the 60-day injured list to begin the 2022 season on March 16, 2022, due to right shoulder impingement syndrome.

 Arizona Diamondbacks

 On October 26, 2022, Zuber was claimed off waivers by the Arizona Diamondbacks.
-He was designated for assignment on November 9, 2022 and then sent outright to Triple-A on November 11.
+He was designated for assignment on November 9, 2022, and outrighted to the Triple-A Reno Aces two days later.

+After returning from his shoulder injury, Zuber made 16 appearances for Reno, and posted a 5.23 ERA with 18 strikeouts in 20 2/3 innings pitched.
+He was released by the Diamondbacks organization on July 3, 2023.

+Long Island Ducks

+On January 31, 2024, Zuber signed a minor league contract with the Cleveland Guardians.
+The Guardians released Zuber on March 24, 2024.

+On April 23, 2024, Zuber signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 6 games for the Ducks, he recorded a 1.59 ERA with 10 strikeouts and 2 saves across 5 2/3 innings pitched.

+Tampa Bay Rays

+On May 13, 2024, Zuber's contract was purchased by the Tampa Bay Rays organization.
+On July 18, the Rays added Zuber to their 40-man roster on and subsequently optioned him back to the Triple–A Durham Bulls.
+In two games for Tampa Bay, he logged a 2.70 ERA with 4 strikeouts over 3 1/3 innings.

+New York Mets

+On July 30, 2024, the Rays traded Zuber to the New York Mets in exchange for pitcher Paul Gervase.
+He spent the remainder of the year with the Triple-A Syracuse Mets, struggling to an 0-3 record and 12.38 ERA with 18 strikeouts across 17 appearances.

+Zuber was optioned to Triple-A Syracuse to begin the 2025 season.
+He made one appearance for New York, allowing two runs on three hits with three strikeouts in two innings pitched against the Philadelphia Phillies on June 22, 2025.
+Zuber was designated for assignment following the signing of Zach Pop on July 5.